scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 1. Data
 --------

 The data needed to create training sets depends on the type of task: object detection or semantic segmentation.
-We first present our data preparation process for object detection, which means locating and classifying a variable number of objects in an image.
+We first present our data preparation process for object detection and then discuss the data preperation process for semantic segmentation.

+**Data Preparation For Object Detection.** Object detection is the computer vision task that deals with locating and classifying a variable number of objects in an image.
 Figure 2 demonstrates how object detection models are used to classify and locate turn lane markings from satellite imagery.
 There are many other practical applications of object detection such as face detection, counting, and visual search engines.
 In our case, detected turn lane markings become valuable navigation assets to our routing engines when determining the most optimal routes.

 .. figure:: fig2.png
    :height: 75 px